SamueleLippolis/SBRP_samueleLippolis_internship/Data_management/README.md

 #### C++ files

+buildSolution4: upgrade of buildSolution2 and buildSolution3.
+It returns the number of children taken by each bus, perfectly.

+buildSolution3: upgrade of buildSolution2 where also the loaded children are saved in a varible.
+This file is intereseting because each bus loads only children of a specific cluster.
+So, no mixed loads are considered.
+Howver, this is not the aim of the project.
+So, i have to update it.

+testFunctionalities: similar to buildASolution2, but with new functions: sumChildrenToClusters, printRoute, sumChildrenRoute.
+Moreover, i modify buildRoutes: now the return is a pair which the first element are the routes and the second is the array of all the non served nodes.

+buildASolution2: add the fact that the sum of the capacities of all the buses are visiting a bus stop must be equal of the sum of the children in that bus stop.

 buildASolution: the problemInstance class now has 2 new variables related to the buses.
 There is a function that builds $n_{\text{numBusStops}}$ routes.
 Each of them goes from depot to a bus stop to all the clusters must be reached for the children taken in the bus stop.

 buildProblemInstances2: buildProblemInstances upgraded.
 The difference is the introduction of set/get/write methods for all matrix of the class